MontherALS/ShiftMS-Server/README.md

 # 🕒 ShiftMS – Smart Shift Management System

 **ShiftMS** is a modern web application designed to simplify employee shift scheduling and management.
-It enables (admins/users) to create groups, assign employees, and monitor current and upcoming shifts in real-time.
+It enables admin to create groups, assign employees, and monitor current and upcoming shifts in real-time.
 Built with a **Next.js** frontend and an **Express.js + TypeScript** backend, ShiftMS is fast, secure, and scalable.

+## 🧑‍💻 About This Project
+This project was built as part of my full-stack learning journey.
+It focuses on **backend logic, authentication, and real-time shift tracking** using modern web technologies.

 ## 📝 Note
 This project is part of my ongoing learning journey in full-stack development.